jar398/communication/README.md

 A communication system consists of agents connected by channels.
 The state of a channel is called a sentence (or message), i.e. a channel carries different sentences at different times.
 The state of a channel is controlled by one or more agents, and sensed by one or more agents.

 When an agent causes a particular sentence to become the state of a channel, it is "generating" the sentence.
 When an agent senses the state of a channel and acts contingently on that sentence, it is "interpreting" the sentence.
+Agent A generating S on C, followed by agent B interpreting S on C, is a "communication event".

 * I don't claim that 'communication system' is an ontological category.
 It could be more of a role or an analytical structure, i.e. we look at the world and call out a few entities as being a 'communication system' in order to begin a discussion about them.
 In any case, if we don't have agents controlling and sensing a channel, we don't have a communication system.